Deformations and moduli of irregular canonical covers with $K^2=4p_g-8$: Moduli components of irregular covers of surface scrolls

-\textit{Proof of Theorem ~\ref{C}.} It is enough to show that show that, for a surface $X$ of type $(2)_2$ such that $B$ has normal crossings, any section of $H^0(\omega_X)$ lifts to any first order deformation of $X$.
-The remaining argument is identical to the Proof of Theorem ~\ref{B}; all the cohomological criteria have been verified in Proposition ~\ref{2m}, Corollary ~\ref{2t} and in Proposition ~\ref{moduli'2}.
-The proof of assertion 1 (b) and (2) are consequences of Corollary ~\ref{2t}, Remark ~\ref{generic degree of canonical morphism} and the unobstructedness of $X$.
+We first show that for a smooth surface $X$ of type $(2)_2$, $X$ is unobstructed.
+We need to show any section of $H^0(\omega_X)$ lifts to any first order deformation of $X$.
+The remaining argument is identical to the proof of Theorem ~\ref{B}.
 Using the generalized Atiyah sequence ~\eqref{mainatiyah}, and arguing as in the proof of Theorem ~\ref{B}, we obtain thanks to Proposition ~\ref{moduli'2} (3).
 Now, arguing as in the proof of Theorem ~\ref{B}, we get that the dimension of the image of $H^0(\mathcal{N}_{\varphi})\to H^1(\mathcal{E}_{\omega_X})$ is thanks to Proposition ~\ref{moduli'2} (4).
-Thus, the map $H^1(\mathcal{E}_{\omega_X})\to H^0(\omega_X)^{\vee}\otimes H^1(\omega_X)$ is zero.\QEDB
+Thus, the map $H^1(\mathcal{E}_{\omega_X})\to H^0(\omega_X)^{\vee}\otimes H^1(\omega_X)$ is zero, so any section of $H^0(\omega_X)$ lifts to any first order deformation of $X$.

+Consider now an arbitrary surface $X$ of type $(2)_2$ (in particular, $X$ might be singular).
+By the proof of Proposition ~\ref{lt-any}, as in the proof of Theorem ~\ref{B}, we have

+and Calculating $\textrm{Ext}^1(\Omega_X, \mathscr{O}_X)$ from the above exact sequences as in the proof of Theorem ~\ref{B}, we have Then $X$ is unobstructed by \cite{Ser}, Theorem 2.4.1 (iv) and the fact that surfaces of type $(2)_2$ form an irreducible family (the latter follows in the same way as in Step $(1)$ of the proof of Theorem ~\ref{B}, part $(2)$). \QEDB

 We end this section by asking the following natural questions, concerning the deformations of surfaces of type $(2)_m$, as it is evident that our technique of showing unobstructedness does not work for them.